hpssjellis/my-examples-of-chatGPT/README.md

 # my-examples-of-chatGPT

+# So far as my requests get more advanced the code generated often has a small issue that is difficult to fix.

 It seems that you can keep the converstation going until you "reset the thread" so I am going to try showing each program as it grows